TRAVELING IN BRAZIL

 Natural hazards

-Recurring droughts in northeast; floods and occasional frost in south.
+Recurring droughts in the northeast; floods and occasional frost in south.

 Population